hajonsoft/hajonsoft-tiger/README.md

 ## Vision

-Revolutionize the industry by creating an integrated digital platform for travel agents, travellers and our employees who serve them – by harnessing science and technology to help travellers achieve the best possible travel experience.
+Revolutionize the industry by creating an integrated digital platform for travel agents, passengers and our employees who serve them – by harnessing science and technology to help passengers achieve the best possible travel experience.

 ## We need your help!